GTNewHorizons/GTNH-Guide-Pack/assets/appliedenergistics2/guidenh/_en_us/items-blocks/upgrade_cards.md

   </Row>
 </Column>
-Upgrade cards change the behavior of AE2 devices and machines, increasing their speed, improving their filter capacity, enabling redstone control, and more.
+Upgrade cards change the behavior of AE2 devices and machines, increasing their speed, improving their filter capacity, enabling redstone control, etc.

 ## Card Components